On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Results

-Now, we again compare the zones of statistical inconsistency of Maximum Parsimony on single-site and $2$-tuple-site data.
-As in the proof of Theorem \ref{Theorem3} we assume all characters to have evolved on tree $(T_1,\theta_{T_1})$ (Figure \ref{T1}).
-Then we separate the space $[0,\frac{1}{4}] \times [0,\frac{1}{4}]$ of all possible combinations of $p$ and $q$ into two parts, such that one part contains all combinations of $p$ and $q$ such that Maximum Parsimony is consistent and the other part contains all combinations of $p$ and $q$ such that Maximum Parsimony is inconsistent.
-We do this both for single-site data as well as for $2$-tuple-site data (cf. Figure \ref{SI4ZTandC}).
+Therefore, both for single-site data as well as for $k$-tuple-site data, we separate the space $[0,\frac{1}{r}] \times [0,\frac{1}{r}]$ for $r=2$, respectively $r=4$, of all possible combinations of $p$ and $q$ into two parts, such that one part contains all combinations of $p$ and $q$ for which MP is consistent, while the other part contains all combinations of $p$ and $q$ such that MP is inconsistent.
+The results are summarized in Figure \ref{GraphsAll}.

-Here, Maximum Parsimony on $2$-tuple-site data and four character states is only statistically inconsistent if $p$ is greater than $q$, i.e. this again seems to be a case of long branch attraction.
-For small $q$ we can observe that the curve of the single-site data is under the curve of the $2$-tuple-site data.
-So, for small $q$ there exist cases where Maximum Parsimony is already statistically inconsistent on single-site data, while it is still statistically consistent on $2$-tuple-site data.
-For $q= 0.17871$ both curves intersect and for $q > 0.17871$ the curve of the single-site data is above the curve of the $2$-tuple-site data.
+In all cases, MP on $k$-tuple-site data and two or four character states is only statistically inconsistent if $p$ is greater than $q$, i.e. this again seems to be a case of long branch attraction.
+For small $q$, we can observe that the curve of the single-site data is below the curve of the $2$-tuple-site data.
+So, for small $q$ there exist cases where MP is already statistically inconsistent on single-site data, while it is still statistically consistent on $2$-tuple-site data.
+However, at some stage the curves intersect and switch their roles (cf. Table \ref{Intersection}).

-This leads to the following observation. \begin{observation} For five sequences, four character states and the i.i.d. $N_4$-model there is no equivalence between the statistical inconsistency of Maximum Parsimony on single-site data and on $2$-tuple-site data. \end{observation}
+This leads to the following observation. \begin{observation} For five sequences, $r$ character states and the i.i.d. $N_r$-model $(r=2,4)$ there is no equivalence between the statistical inconsistency of MP on single-site data and on $k$-tuple-site data for $k=2,3$. \end{observation}

-We now also compare the size of the areas between both curves.
-The size of the area where Maximum Parsimony is statistically consistent on $2$-tuple site data but inconsistent on single-site data is $0.000394029$.
-The size of the area for the reversed case, i.e. the size of the area where Maximum Parsimony is statistically consistent on single-site data, but inconsistent on $2$-tuple data is $0.0000474$.
-We see that the first area is eight times larger than the second area.
-Recall that we already recognized this trend when we considered $2$-tuple-site data for two character states.
-Nevertheless, the difference between both areas is clearly larger than for two character states.

-Lastly, we calculate the percentage of all combinations of $p$ and $q$ (with $p,q, \in [0, \frac{1}{4}]$) such that Maximum Parsimony on $2$-tuple-site data is statistically inconsistent.
-For four character states this percentage is $15.85 \%$, while it was $17.95\%$ for two character states.

-Up until now we have always considered Maximum Parsimony on $2$-tuple-site data.
-In the next part, we want turn to $3$-tuple-site data.